 In its fresh plea, which is set to come up for hearing before the High Court on Wednesday, the channel has sought a stay on the ministry’s May 12 ‘warning’ order on grounds that if the two orders are allowed to stand, the ministry can suspend its licence.
 “Under the Cable TV network rules, the licence of a channel can be suspended for 90 days if there were two notices issued,” said the counsel for the TV channel.

-- Rajasthan HC notice to Centre over curb on condom ads on TV
+- Rajasthan HC slams NGO over plea challenging restriction on airing condom ads

 - HC refuses to stay ‘warning’ against Sathiyam TV

 The ministry previously issued a showcause notice to the channel and on May 12, it passed an order stating that the news channel violated certain provisions of the Programme Code prescribed under the Cable Television Network (Cable) Act, 1995 and the Cable Television Networks (Regulation) Rules.